This is true no matter where and how they happen. But, these first interactions often hold numerous missed opportunities for improvement as well.

 During this time, they get a glimpse into the experience they’ll have if they decide to transition from a potential customer to an actual paying client.

 They come with preconceived ideas about your industry.

-They already think (rather it’s true or not) that you’re going to be hard to work with, go over on budget, take forever, not let them have their own opinion, make their life easier, solve their marriage problems, etc.).
+They already think (whether it’s true or not) that you’re going to be hard to work with, go over on budget, take forever, not let them have their own opinion, make their life easier, solve their marriage problems, etc.

 You might have work that’s relevant and up to date, but your marketing materials might be out of date.
 What does that say about your work?

 Is your website fresh with the newest project?
 Is your Instagram or Facebook showing progress at the latest home build, or highlights from your trip to market?

 There are tons of ways you can help them understand what they’ll be getting into if they work with you on their project.

 We all take different amounts of time to make a buying decision.
 From a few seconds at the gas station when you’re thirsty, to months and months when you’re deciding what car to buy.